laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 ## Converting frame advantage to turns and transitions

 So how does the concept of frame advantage relate to the concept of turns?
-We'll be considering the player who has the positive frame advantage as taking the turn as the "attacker".
-The player with negative frame advantage would be taking a risk to do anything other than just block, because any move from a negative frame advantage would lose from the fastest move (a jab) from the attacker.
+The player with the positive frame advantage is usually the player that taking the turn.
+As we saw in the previous section, the player with the positive frame advantage has better outcomes than the other player, even if the two players select the same option.
+So we'll just consider the player with the positive frame advantage as the "attacker" and the other player as the "defender".

+In the previous post, I just assumed that the game started with the attacking Josie transitioning into switch stance from a kicking move.
+However, does having frame advantage, no matter how small, allow the attacker to just transition into switch stance at will?
-Consider the game from the previous post, the Josie v Josie matchup, starting from a switch stance transition.
-However, does _any_ frame advantage automatically mean that the attacker can just go into switch stance?
-The transition attack that I used to transition to switch stance takes 14 frames to start [Footnote], and an opposing jab takes only 10 frames to hit.
-So if the attacker's frame advantage is less than +4 frames, the defender can jab to prevent an switch stance transition.
+As we saw in the previous section, the kick to transition to switch stance takes 14 frames to start, so trying to use this move with a frame advantage of less than +4 frames leaves the possibility for the defender to interrupt the transition with a jab.

 So how does the attacker get into switch stance from the first place?
-Let's assume that that the attacker is in a minor frame advantage, and just keeps attacking using the jab.
-The jab is 10 frames, and is +1 on block.
-The defender can't just try to jab to stop a switch stance transition because they'll just get hit by an attacking jab instead.
-In fact, Josie's jab is +8 on hit, so if the defender gets hit by a jab, the attacker can then go into switch stance without worrying about the jab interrupt.
-So the defender has a reason to just stand there and block the jabs, which gives the window for the attacker to just go straight into switch stance instead.
-This basic interaction with the jab is so much of the basis of the offensive game in Tekken 7 that Tekken great JDCR [made a video just on how important the jab is](https://www.youtube.com/watch?v=7bzQboSDHjU).
+The jab is 10 frames, and is actually +1 on block.
+This means that an attacker just spamming jab into a defenders guard will always a frame advantage.
+If the defender tries to interrupt with a jab, they'll simply just get hit.
+Josie's jab is +8 on hit as well, so if the jab ever hits, the attack can then go into switch stance without the defender being able to interrupt it with their own jab.
+This situation is called a "frame trap" for the defender and the defender is incentivized to "not press buttons", i.e. don't do any attacks and just stand there and block. [^6] This gives the attacker the opening to transition into switch stance instead.
+This basic interaction with the jab is so fundamental to the offensive game in Tekken 7 that Tekken great JDCR [made a video just on how important the jab is](https://www.youtube.com/watch?v=7bzQboSDHjU).

 Turns aren't so absolute though.
 The defender can avoid the attackers jab to not get into block stun in the first place, for example by ducking and doing a jab from a ducking position (a "duck jab").
-If the defender successfully counters an attacker's jab in this way, the defender then secures the frame advantage and thus the turn as the attacker for themselves.
+If the defender successfully responds to an attacker's jab in this way, the defender then secures the positive frame advantage and thus the turn as the attacker for themselves.
-This kind of move is referred to as "stealing the turn" or a "challenge" from the defender.
+This kind of move is referred to as "stealing the turn" or just a "challenge" from the defender.
-However, a duck jab is risky because the attacker can counter the duck jab with a low parry combo.
-[Footnote]
+However, a duck jab is risky because the attacker can counter the duck jab with a low parry combo. [^2]

-We can construct a subgame which I call the "minor advantage game" (for frame advantages < 4) with these options, with these abstract outcomes.
+We can construct this subgame which we'll call the "minor advantage game" (for positive frame advantages < 4).

 |                 | Stand   | Jab         | Duck Jab |
 |:-----           |:--------|:------      |:-----    |